hunainmuneer/golden-era-of-video-games/README.md

 # Result:

-- notebook.ipynb contains the SQL code for the following findings:
+- This [notebook](notebook.ipynb) contains the SQL code for the following findings:
   1. Top 10 best selling video games since 1977
   2. 10 years with the highest average critic score
   3. Golden Years; years where critics and users broadly agreed that games released were highly rated